Also known as:

 Education and training

-To become an army technician within the Australian Defence Force (ADF) you must pass the recruitment process, and complete Basic Training at the Army Recruit Training Centre.
+To become an army technician within the Australian Defence Force (ADF) you must pass the recruitment process and complete recruit training at the Army Recruit Training Centre.

-Applicants must be an Australian citizen and at least 17 years old to enlist.
-You will undergo a series of written, physical, psychological and medical checks and interviews.
-You will also need to undergo a National Police History Check.
+Applicants must be an Australian citizen (although permanent residents may be considered under certain circumstances), have passed Year 10 English and Mathematics and be at least 16 years and six months old.
+You will undergo a series of written, aptitude, physical, psychological and medical checks and interviews.
+You will also need to undergo a National Police Check.

-Successful applicants are required to complete 80 days of Basic Training at the Army Recruit Training Centre in Kapooka, near Wagga Wagga, New South Wales.
+Successful applicants are required to complete 12 weeks of recruit training at the Army Recruit Training Centre in Kapooka, near Wagga Wagga, New South Wales.

-Once you have completed Basic Training you undertake Initial Employment Training where you will receive your technical training.
-The majority of technical and trade training is conducted at the Army Logistic Training Centre (ALTC), in Bandiana and Bonegilla, Victoria.
+Once you have completed recruit training you will undertake Initial Employment Training where you will receive your technical training.
 You may also have the opportunity to undertake additional specialist training.

-You can also join the Australian Defence Force on a part time basis within the Army Reserves.
+You can also join the ADF on a part time basis within the Army Reserves.